Inertia-Lighting/terms-of-service/README.md

 **2.6** You may not use Products to do anything that could interfere with or disrupt Products, and/or Us.

-**2.7** You are permitted to make non-disruptive modifications to our Products.
+**2.7** You are permitted to make non-disruptive modifications to Products hosted by and licensed to You.

 ## 3. Termination of Customer Access to Products